django/django/docs/topics/testing.rst

 .. note::

-    Since the ``WebsocketCommunicator`` class takes a URL in its contructor, a single Communicator can only test a single URL.
+    Since the ``WebsocketCommunicator`` class takes a URL in its constructor, a single Communicator can only test a single URL.
 If you want to test multiple different URLs, use multiple Communicators.